🎁 Give the gift of Extern 🎁

 Sign off with "Best," "Thanks again," or "Looking forward to connecting."

-Being too long.
+Writing too much.
 If your email takes more than 60 seconds to read, cut it down.
-Hiring managers are busy.
 100-150 words is the sweet spot.

 Typos and wrong names.
-Triple-check the interviewer's name and spelling.
-Getting their name wrong is worse than not sending an email at all.
-Yes, really.
+Triple-check the interviewer's name.
+Getting it wrong is worse than not sending an email at all.
+I'm not exaggerating.

-Bringing up salary or benefits.
-The thank you email isn't the place to negotiate.
+Salary or benefits talk.
+The thank you isn't the place to negotiate.
 Save that for the offer stage.

 Sounding desperate.
-Phrases like "I really need this job" or "Please consider me" undermine your professionalism.
-Stay confident and calm.
+"I really need this job" or "Please consider me" undermines your professionalism.
+Stay confident.

-Copy-pasting a generic template.
-If your email could apply to literally any company, it's too generic.
-You need at least one sentence that's specific to your conversation.
+Sending a generic template untouched.
+If your email could apply to any company, it's too vague.
+You need at least one sentence specific to your conversation.

 These templates give you a starting point.
-But you have to customize every one with specifics from your interview.
-Hiring managers can spot a copy-paste from a mile away.
+But you have to customize every one with specifics from your actual interview.
+Hiring managers spot unedited templates immediately.

 Template 1: After a Phone Screen

-Phone screens are usually short, maybe 15-30 minutes, so your thank you should match that energy.
-Brief and focused.
+Phone screens run 15-30 minutes.
+Your thank you should match that energy.

 Subject: Great connecting about the [Role Title] position